≡ Menu

 life insurance single people

 When most people think of life insurance, they typically picture a married couple with children.
 However, life insurance is not just for those with dependents.
-In fact, single individuals can benefit from having life insurance too.
+Single individuals can benefit from having life insurance, too.

 In this article, we’ll explore why life insurance may be a good idea for single people, what types of life insurance are available, how much coverage you may need, and tips for purchasing life insurance.